docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 Wildcard certificates are supported.
 If your FQDN is `mail.example.com` and your wildcard certificate is `*.example.com`, add the ENV: `#!bash SSL_DOMAIN=example.com`.

-The mail-server will select it's certificate from `acme.json` via matching the FQDN from (_in order of priority_):
+The mail-server will select it's certificate from `acme.json` checking these ENV for a matching FQDN (_in order of priority_):

-Lookup of the certificate domain happens in the following order:

 1. `#!bash ${SSL_DOMAIN}`
 2. `#!bash ${HOSTNAME}`